History of opium in China: Domestication and suppression in the Qing dynasty

-The historian Jonathan Spence notes that the harm opium caused has long been clear, but that in a stagnating economy, opium supplied fluid capital and created new sources of taxes.
+Historian Jonathan Spence notes that the harm opium causes has long been clear, but that in a stagnating economy, opium supplied fluid capital and created new sources of taxes.
 Smugglers, poor farmers, coolies, retail merchants and officials all depended on opium for their livelihood.
 In the last decade of the dynasty, however, a focused moral outrage overcame these vested interests.

 1908 opium production by province in "piculs."
 A picul is equal to 133.33 lbs.

-When the Qing government launched new opium suppression campaigns after 1901, the opposition no longer came from the British, whose sales had suffered greatly from domestic competition in any case, but from Chinese farmers who would be wiped out by the loss of their most profitable crop-derivative.
+When the Qing government launched new opium suppression campaigns after 1901, the opposition no longer came from the British, whose sales had suffered greatly from domestic competition in any case, but from Chinese farmers who would be wiped out by the loss of their most profitable crop derivative.
 Further opposition to the government moves came from wholesalers and retailers as well as from the millions of opium users, many of whom came from influential families.
-The government persevered, creating further dissent amongst the people, and at the same time promoted cooperation with international anti-narcotic agencies.
-Nevertheless, despite the imposition of new blanket import duties under the 1902 Mackay Treaty, Indian opium remained exempt and taxable at 110 taels per chest with the treaty stating "there was no intention of interfering with China's right to tax native opium".
+The government persevered, creating further dissent amongst the people and at the same time promoted cooperation with international anti-narcotic agencies.
+Nevertheless, despite the imposition of blanket import duties under the 1902 Mackay Treaty, Indian opium remained exempt and taxable at 110 taels per chest with the treaty stating "there was no intention of interfering with China's right to tax native opium".

 The International Opium Commission observed that opium smoking was a fashionable, even refined pastime, especially among the young, yet many in society condemned the habit.
-At this time the act of opium smoking was prevalent among students, soldiers, urban middle class, and wealthier peasants.
-One of the most influential groups was the sex industry that dominated the scene as the combination of both opium smoking and sex was the favored pastime.
+Opium smoking was prevalent among students, soldiers, urban middle class, and wealthier peasants.
+One of the most influential groups was the sex industry as the combination of opium smoking and sex was a favored pastime.

 In 1907 Great Britain signed a treaty agreeing to gradually eliminate Indian opium exports to China over the next decade while China agreed to eliminate domestic production over that period.
 This was paired with a renewed anti-opium campaign, achieving sizable progress by 1909: opium consumption had been reduced by about one third in Manchuria, almost eliminated in Beijing and Shanxi; cultivation was curtailed in Shandong and Sichuan.
-Officials were prohibited from smoking opium and promotions were given out based on the effectiveness of their drug-suppression efforts, anti-opium societies were organized by citizens and foreign missionaries, public demonstrations and opium paraphernalia burnings were carried out.
-Widespread nationalist sentiments also contributed to the success of the campaign, and combatting the opium epidemic was framed as a patriotic duty.
+Officials were prohibited from smoking opium, and promotions were given based on the effectiveness of their drug-suppression efforts.
+Anti-opium societies were organized by citizens and foreign missionaries; public demonstrations and opium paraphernalia burnings were carried out.
+Widespread nationalist sentiments contributed to the success of the campaign, and combatting the opium epidemic was framed as a patriotic duty.